Fetch

 ## Limits

-* **No JavaScript execution:** Fetch retrieves the raw HTTP response.
+* **No JavaScript execution:** Fetch never renders the page in a browser.
 For pages that require JavaScript rendering, use a [browser session](/platform/browser/getting-started/create-browser-session).

 ## API reference